Travel information and advice for your Croatia Adventure

 Read more: Croatia Public Holidays (Non-Working Days): 2026 Dates + What’s Open

 The currency in Croatia is the euro (EUR, €).
-Croatia joined the euro area on 1 January 2023, so the euro is the only legal tender and it replaced the former Croatian kuna (HRK).
+Croatia joined the euro area on 1 January 2023, replacing the Croatian kuna (HRK), and the euro is now the only currency you normally need for a trip to Croatia.

 - Details